Rapter001/square-chat/README.md

 ## Features

 - **Real-time Messaging**: Chat with friends and colleagues in real-time.
-- **Private room chat**: Chat with friends and colleagues in private rooms
+- **Google Login**: Seamlessly integrate with your Google account for easy login.
 - **User-friendly Interface**: Simple and intuitive interface for easy navigation.
 - **File Sharing (Coming Soon)**: Share files effortlessly with other users.